-If you have invested in a TIC, the law limits how much time you have to seek a recovery – Contact my law office today via the contact information below for a free consultation.
+If you have invested in a TIC or 1031 exchange investment, including a 1031 or TIC oil and gas investment the law limits how much time you have to seek a recovery – Contact my law office today via the contact information below for a free consultation.
 In many cases, we work on contingency and do not get compensation unless you receive a cash settlement.

 One of the problems is that the due diligence into such investments is often not done properly.
 Brokers and investment advisors often don’t do research when they should, and often do not even review the private placement memorandum.
 Private placement memorandums are prepared by people who have a strong interest in selling the investment, and may not be relied on by brokers.
 Also, just because the law requires complete disclosure of all material facts doesn’t mean it always happens.